erik-nie/FixLoop-NSE/README.md

 # Experimental runtime version for Windows
 No need to install Python.
-Just create the project as described above, put wav files, projectfile and fixloop.exe in the same folder and run fixloop.exe by double clicking, or to run it from the commandline to see all output [fixloop.exe & checklooppoints.exe](https://qsheets.eriknie.synology.me/) The files can be downloaded from on the bottom of the webpage
+Just create the project as described above, put wav files, projectfile and fixloop.exe in the same folder and run fixloop.exe by double clicking, or to run it from the commandline to see all output.
+This version also scan the Media folder of a consolidated project [fixloop.exe & checklooppoints.exe](https://qsheets.eriknie.synology.me/) The files can be downloaded from on the bottom of that webpage